Roberta Taylor: Books

-Personal life
+Personal life and death

 Born out of wedlock to Robert Alexander Archer, an already married bus conductor, Taylor was brought up by her mother Winifred Roberts, aunts, and grandmother.

 She married Victor Taylor on 1 April 1966.
-The couple divorced in the early 1970s and had a son.

-Taylor met fellow actor Peter Guinness whilst working with the Glasgow Citizens Theatre.
+The couple had a son but divorced in 1975.
+Taylor met actor Peter Guinness while working with the Glasgow Citizens Theatre.
 They married in September 1996 after having been together for twenty years.
-Guinness appeared in a few episodes of The Bill as her lover in 2007.
+Guinness appeared in a few episodes of The Bill as her character’s lover in 2007.

-Whilst filming The Bill, she developed a close off-screen friendship to fellow actor Alex Walkinshaw (PC Dale "Smithy" Smith) and is godmother to his children.